 Reading the fine print within a contract is time-consuming and for many of us, frankly, mind-numbing.
-However, when it comes to a broadband agreement, there are certain sections that deserve your attention, whether you're about to sign on the dotted line or the ink has long-since dried out.
+However, when it comes to a broadband agreement, there are certain sections that deserve your attention, especially the service level agreements.

 Your broadband provider is required to advise you what minimum standards of service you can expect from them on an ongoing basis, and depending on your provider and the type of solution you have, these can vary wildly.

 Your service level agreements (SLAs) are in many ways like an insurance policy that is included within your broadband service, and regulate what will happen in the event of a problem.

 There are four key SLAs that it’s important to be familiar with:

 This refers to the number of broadband users sharing your local infrastructure and the supplier’s network.
 The more people that share it, the slower and more unpredictable your internet speeds will be.
 If neighbouring houses or businesses participate in high bandwidth activities, such as streaming videos, video conferencing, hosted voice, or the cloud, this may slow your speeds down as your shared infrastructure becomes overburdened.

 If your service is uncontended (1:1) then your local infrastructure is private, so you alone use it and therefore have complete control over what it is used for.

 For more information about contention ratio, read our Beginners guide to connectivity and Beginners guide to downtime.

 2. Target fix time

 Should your broadband cease to work, your target fix time refers to the timescale that, once a problem is reported, your supplier will work to try and fix it.
 It is important to recognise that this is not a guarantee that it will be fixed within this timescale, only that your supplier will use best endeavours to fix the problem within that timescale.